Chart Color Schemes

 Adamstown Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census, dwelling structures in Adamstown Heights consisted of 94.9% houses and 5.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro NSW's figures of 70.5% houses and 29.5% other dwellings.
-Home ownership in Adamstown Heights stood at 43.9%, with mortgaged dwellings at 40.7% and rented dwellings at 15.4%.
-The median monthly mortgage repayment was $2,201, higher than Non-Metro NSW's average of $1,962.
-The median weekly rent figure in Adamstown Heights was recorded as $475, compared to Non-Metro NSW's $400.
-Nationally, Adamstown Heights's mortgage repayments were significantly higher at $2,201 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Adamstown Heights, as per the latest Census data, 94.9% of dwellings were houses while 5.1% consisted of other types such as semi-detached homes and apartments, contrasting with Non-Metro NSW's figures of 70.5% houses and 29.5% other dwellings.
+Home ownership in Adamstown Heights stood at 43.9%, with mortgaged properties at 40.7% and rented ones at 15.4%.
+The median monthly mortgage repayment in the area was $2,201, surpassing Non-Metro NSW's average of $1,962.
+Meanwhile, the median weekly rent figure in Adamstown Heights was recorded as $475, compared to Non-Metro NSW's $400.
+Nationally, mortgage repayments in Adamstown Heights were significantly higher at $2,201 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing